Grand National 2019 Selector Tool

 Stamina & Form

-All of the last ten winners had won either a class 1 or class 2 chase, so those who have achieved this from the class of 2014 are marked with a tick, those who haven't have been marked with a cross
+All bar one of the last ten winners had won either a class 1 or class 2 chase, so those who have achieved this from the class of 2019 are marked with a tick, those who haven't have been marked with a cross.

 All of the last ten winners had run at least three times in that season, so we've ruled out any horse who hasn't had a run within that period.